leehagaman/uboone_ngem/README.md

 ```

 ## Creating Dataframes
 You can add --frac_events (-f) 0.05 to load only 5% of the events from each file, making this faster (and less RAM consuming) for small tests.
+You can also add -m to add memory logging printouts, to check if you're running out of memory.

 This takes a bit of time, might want to run it in the background.